tonykaralis/TmdbEasy/README.md

         string apiKey = "xyz123"; // tyically you'd get this from the HttpContext or Database etc

-        string language = "en"; // get the users chosen language from somewhere
+        string language = "en"; // get the users chosen language from somewhere or set a default

         var movie = await _movieApi.GetDetailsAsync(movieId, language, apiKey);